Zenika/feedzback/docs-source/docs/ci-cd/quick-start.md

 # Quick start

 This repository includes a fully integrated CI/CD script that works with CircleCI (see `.circleci/config.yml`).
-A more comprehensive documentation on pre-requisites and mandatory environment variables can be found [there](./circle-ci)

 ## On every push to any branch